Best Practices For Sustainable, Healthy Cities

 Many communities are limiting their sustainability visions to the energy efficiency of city buildings and vehicle fleets.
 They need to learn from other cities that have embraced a broader spectrum of possible actions such as investments, tax policies, water use, tree management, open space, expanded recycling efforts, and many others.

-“Recognition programs can help expedite action and encourage cities around the world to share and learn from each other,” said Gary Chandler, president of Crossbow.
+“Recognition programs can help expedite action and encourage cities around the world to share and learn from each other,” said Gary Chandler, CEO of Crossbow.
 “This will be the most comprehensive and lucrative awards program in the world regarding civic sustainability.”